 Prerequisites: ENG 103 must be completed and HIT 200 must be completed or concurrently enrolled.
 This course provides comprehensive coverage of the theory and practice of performance and quality improvement processes in healthcare organizations.
 The role of teamwork in performance improvement is examined as is the development of staff and human resources to support monitoring activities.
-Case studies and real-world scenarios are used to reinforce understanding of performance improvement concepts and issues and student learning is maximized with hands-on practice through analytical and practice tools.
-The AHIMA Virtual Lab is used in this course.
+Case studies and real-world scenarios are used to reinforce understanding of performance improvement concepts and issues, and student learning is maximized with hands-on practice through analytical and practice tools.
+Writing Intensive Course